cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 This means that an AnonCreds Revocation Status List Object ID does not need to be formatted in any particular syntax, in the latest version of the AnonCreds Specification.

-The required content and data model for any AnonCreds Revocation Status List Entry Object are as follows:
+The required content and data model for any AnonCreds Revocation Status List Object are as follows:

 * `revRegDefId`: the identifier of the associated [Revocation Registry Definition](https://hyperledger.github.io/anoncreds-spec/#term:revocation-registry-definition).
 The format of the identifier is dependent on the [AnonCreds Objects Method](https://hyperledger.github.io/anoncreds-spec/#term:anoncreds-objects-method) used by the issuer.
 * `revocationList`: Bit array defining the status of the credential in the \[ref: Revocation Registry].
 A value of `1` means the credential is revoked, a value of `0` means the credential is not revoked.